lsst-dm/dmtn-139/index.rst

    Feel free to delete this instructional comment.

-:tocdepth: 1
+:tocdepth: 2

 ..
-Please do not modify tocdepth; will be fixed when a new Sphinx theme is shipped.
+Please do not modify tocdepth to a value other than 1; will be fixed when a new Sphinx theme is shipped.

 .. sectnum::